geeksforsocialchange/gfsc-v3/documentation/shortcodes.md

 ### Example

 ```
-{{<image src="blm.avif" alt="A photograph of BLM protestors in London" classList="frame image--center">}}
+{{<image src="blm.avif" alt="A photograph of BLM protestors in London" classList="image--frame image--center">}}
 ```

 ### Arguments

 - `src`: address of the image file
 - `alt`: alt text for accessibility
-- `classList`: Classes to be added to the image.
-It looks to originally have taken a single word which was appended to `image--`.
-It has been craftily used in many places with two classes by writing the full classname for the second half of the argument and separating with a space.
+- `classList`: A space separated list of additional classes you would like to apply to the image.
+See options in `themes/gfsc/assets/sass/components/_images.sass`. *Optional*.

 ## `image-with-caption/start` & `image-with-caption/end`